 (Video: Overview of the responsibilities of Clergy Mentors)

 These mentors provide ongoing oversight and counsel to licensed local pastors in their professional development as clergy.
+Licensed Local Pastors are mentored while they are in the Course of Study or seminary.
+Licensed Local Pastors who are pursuing Associate or Provisional Membership are to continue under a mentor beyond Course of Study or seminary in preparation for their change of status.
 Persons transferring from other denominations are also assigned a clergy mentor.
 Licensed Pastors are assigned a Clergy Mentor by the District Superintendent and District Committee on Ordained Ministry.
 Their responsibilities include:

 - Learn your mentee’s vocational goal: ordination, local pastor, or Associate Member

 - Learn the educational requirements related to their vocational goal

 - Be able to advise those going to Course of Study or seminary